 Stephen is the National CEO of the Australian Hotels Association.
 He has extensive experience with boards and committees including work with the Brisbane Racing Club and Racing NSW.
 Stephen has an Associate Degree in Law and a Master’s of business Administration.
 His skills range from marketing to experience in dealing with budgets, project management and alternative dispute resolution.

-Maree is the Practice Manager at Yackandandah Health Medical Centre and her role has a focus on General Practice Accreditation for the service.
-Maree has a broad range of experience in practice management in the medical and health industries, including knowledge of customer service, business management, project management and staff education.
-Maree is also a Registered BAS Agent.
+Maree has a broad range of experience in practice management and financial administration in the medical and health industries, including knowledge of customer service, practice accreditation and compliance, business management, project management and staff education.

-Maree has committee experience through her roles with the management committees of Toastmasters Albury Wodonga, Tallangatta Health Service, and the Wodonga Specialisist Obstetricians and Gynaecologists.
+Maree has committee experience through her roles with the management committees of Toastmasters Albury Wodonga, Yackandandah Health, and the Wodonga Specialist Obstetricians and Gynaecologists.

 Ben is a Perth based sound designer, composer, musician, co-writer, producer and editor.
 Ben started composing for theatre in 1988, then for advertising and short film.
 Later he also started doing sound design and mixing to evolve into two main creative areas.
 Film Sonic for sound design and audio post www.filmsonic.com.au and his work as a composer www.benchase.com.au.